osu-itis/Azure-AppService-GenerateTeams/README.md

 # Generate Teams

 This repository contains the code used for azure functions allowing a single Rest Post request to generate a new Microsoft Teams team based off of the information provided.
-This was originally created for use with TDx Web Request features to automate our workflows when creating Microsoft Teams
+This was originally created for use with TDx Web Request features to automate our workflows when creating Microsoft Teams.

 ## Table Of Contents